14 Eamesian Parables Posted September 6, 2017 by Eames Demetrios

 To look at design as a life skill, as well as a professional and creative skill, and to ask: What are the essential messages from the Eameses’ life and work that we all might want to consider applying?

-After I finished writing the book An Eames Primer, a number of people asked me what was the essence of what they needed to know about the Eames Philosophy.
+After I finished writing the book An Eames Primer, a number of people asked me what the essence of what they needed to know about the Eames Philosophy was.
 The question I was interested in was not so much an academic one—or even making a list of important Eames projects—but rather, what are the key Eames ideas that can help us all live better lives?